6 Everyday Foods That Are Toxic to Cats

 1. Onions and all their spicy little relatives

 All of the plants in the Allium family -- onions, leeks, chives, garlic, shallots, and ramps -- contain a substance called N-propyl disulphide, which destroys a cat’s red blood cells and causes fatal anemia.
 Some pureed baby foods contain onions, so if you need to feed your cat baby food due to a health crisis, read the ingredient list and make sure it does not contain any onions or onion powder.
+Onions also appear in many recipes for Thanksgiving Day and other holidays, so those are times to be especially watchful of what your cat gets into.

 2. Candy and gum

 The artificial sweetener xylitol, which is found in toothpaste and in many sugar-free candies and gums, can cause a dangerous drop in your cat’s blood sugar and even lead to liver failure.
 Xylitol poisoning symptoms include vomiting, lethargy, lack of coordination, and seizures.
+Read more about xylitol in this Ask a Vet column from Dr. Eric Barchas.

 You probably know that your feline friend shouldn’t be eating tuna cat food regularly.
 But did you know that even human-grade canned tuna can be toxic to cats?
 First, tuna prepared for humans doesn’t have all the nutrients a cat needs to stay healthy.
 If you’re feeding her raw tuna instead of canned, be aware that raw tuna, like all raw fish, contains enzymes that destroy thiamine, a B vitamin crucial to your cat’s neurological health, which can lead to seizures or coma.
 Add to that the fact that tuna is one of the most mercury-contaminated fish swimming in the ocean today, and it’s just better to skip it.